mazurowski-lab/DBTex-baseline/README.md

 # DBT-BCS-baseline
-This is a baseline implementation of tumor detection on DBT-DCS dataset.
+This is a baseline implementation of tumor detection on DBT-BCS dataset.

 We provide notebooks from pre-processing and dataset preparation to training and testing stages.
 We offered two version of Faster-RCNN implemenation.